theapplegates/sql-testing/README.md

 Notes:

-  - You need at least `rustc` version 1.60.
-This is the version included in Debian 12 (bookworm) at the time of writing.
+  - You need at least `rustc` version 1.79.
+The version of Rust included in Debian 13 (trixie) is fine.
 You can use [rustup] if your distribution only includes an older Rust version.
-  - You need at least Nettle 3.4.1.
-Both the versions in Debian 10 (Buster) and Debian 11 (Bullseye) are fine.
+  - You need at least Nettle 3.9.1.
+Debian 13 (trixie) and up is fine.
   - `libssl-dev` is only required by the `sequoia-net` crate and crates depending on it (`sq`).